bsyh/path-planing-using-EA/ReadMe.md

 ![example](1.png)
-On the left, a path is calculated by given the maze image on the right.
-Red is the start point and blue is the target.
-The dimension is 20x17.
+On the left, a path is calculated given the maze image on the right.
+Red represents the start point, and blue represents the target.
+The dimensions are 20x17.

 environment.py the environment simulation os map<br/>